A place to weave humans into a profound connection with the wisdom of the landscape. A place for creativity kindness and soul

-We are a collective of people, who fell in love with the diversity of nature in the valley of the Gardunha mountains and want to save an island of wild land in service to human to earth vitality.
+We are a collective of people, who fell in love with the diversity of nature and unique ancient rhythms of the valley of the Gardunha mountains in Central Portugal.

-This land is currently home to a range of old native trees, a river, ruins and an abundance of natural life.
+As a thriving ecosystem is currently home to a range of old native trees, a river, ruins and an abundance of natural life.
 The land is a key resource for maintaining the rhythm and abundance of the whole area.
-In service to this beauty and the potential that places like this offer to the environment, cultural heritage and human vitality we have come together with a vision:
+Once bought the land will be donated to an association for it to be forever held in service to the vision, local ecosystem and community.

 Story from our hearts